Ergus/SlurmInSlurm/Readme.md

 We try to use the database in a local setup, without any configuration required.
-In case your system already has a database, then you may modify the script database part to not start it but use the existing one.
+In case your system already has a database, then you may modify the script database variables to not start it but use the existing one.
+We assume here you have a mysql installation in your path.

 ### Slurm

 After munge install Slurm.
-The order is ompised because we need to specify the munge location to slurm at configure time.
+The order is important because we need to specify the munge location to slurm at configure time.

 1. You don't need to use the same slurm library than the one in your